-When we recognize the potential outcomes of high-quality teacher development, the gains seem to outweigh the associated costs.
-Most reviews of learning outcomes will identify three primary outcomes of professional development:
+When we recognize the potential outcomes of high-quality teacher professional development, the gains seem to outweigh the associated costs.
+Most reviews of learning outcomes will identify three primary outcomes of effective professional development:

 - Teachers benefit from new knowledge and skills based on their participation

 - Teachers implement what they learn to improve teaching practices, and

 - Student learning and performance improves as a result of the new content learned in the professional development

 These outcomes are further enhanced by specific characteristics that have been identified and documented as features that can foster successful learning.

 Elements of Effective Professional Development

 Teachers want to leave a professional development experience with a new bag of teaching “tricks.”
 Select learning opportunities should target explicit instruction of knowledge, skills, and strategies in the specific subject area.
 The overall goal of professional development is to improve and deepen the teacher’s existing content knowledge to equip him/her to apply the information to assessment, lesson planning, and differentiated instruction in daily practice.
 In addition, professional development opportunities that are content-based will be aligned with the standards and statewide assessments.